Slurm Flags, Partitions, and QoS¶

 In addition to these partitions, Research Computing also provides specialized partitions for interactive and test jobs, as well as compilation.
 These partitions allow quick access to a reserved set of cores provided for testing and interactive use.

 atestingpartition is limited to 32 cores total.
 These cores can come from up to 2 nodes, but a user is limited to maximum of 32 cores per job.

 To run a job longer than 24 hours on the

 aa100 partitions, use the

 More details about each type of node can be found here.

-On Summit, Quality of Service or QoS is used to constrain or modify the characteristics that a job can have.
+Quality of Service (QoS) is used to constrain or modify the characteristics that a job can have.
 This could come in the form of specifying a QoS to request for a longer run time or a high priority queue for condo owned nodes.
 For example, by selecting the

 long QoS, a user can place the job in a lower priority queue with a max wall time increased from 24 hours to 7 days.

 Normally, this slurm directive does not need to be set for most jobs.
 Only set a QoS when requesting a long or condo job.